namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - This month, I've done more bed sleep initiations as opposed to couch sleep initiations in a long time (years?).
 Having a couch guest has really helped here 😅.
 - Not sure if this will stick, but I started a github markdown strategy for birds eye tracking of my projects, whereas trello was only really good for tactical work (2026-01-31).

+### Logged
+- Certainly not first, but logged several sub zero runs this month.

 ## 2025-12
 ### Changed
 - First time, tried making chicken soup by first roasting the chicken (450F 30min) before putting it into the soup.
 (2025-12-10).